leouieda/website/about/index.md

 ## The slightly longer version

-I work as Lecturer in Geophysics at the University of Liverpool's [Department of Earth, Ocean and Ecological Sciences][deoes] in the UK, where I'm starting the [Computer-Oriented Geoscience Lab][compeolab].
-Before coming to Liverpool, I worked as a visiting researcher scholar at the University of Hawaiʻi at Mānoa, where I worked with the [Generic Mapping Tools][gmt] team to create [PyGMT][pygmt], a widely-used Python library for processing and visualizing geophysical data.
-Prior to Hawaiʻi, I worked for three years as Assistant Professor at the Universidade do Estado do Rio de Janeiro, Brazil.

-My research and teaching make heavy use of open-source software and computing in general to build intuition about Geoscience.
-The lab develops and maintains the [Fatiando a Terra][fatiando] project, a collection of Python libraries for the Geosciences along with some general purpose tools.

-Along with my role at the University, I'm also:

-* Topic Editor for the [Journal of Open Source Software](https://joss.theoj.org/)
-* Member of the Advisory Council for [EarthArXiv](https://eartharxiv.org/)
-* Fellow of the [Software Sustainability Institute][ssi-fellowship]

 I'm first and foremost a Dedicated Involved Loving Father.
 On the rare occasions where I find myself with free time, I enjoy playing Incineroar in Smash Bros Ultimate,